MicrosoftDocs/Viva/Viva/insights/manager-insights/introduction.md

 Managers like you can discover key insights about your team’s collaboration effectiveness and employee experience in Microsoft Viva Insights in Teams and in Advanced insights.

-Managers who are assigned licenses starting October 2021, can view their team's [group insights](../use/group-insights.md) in [My team](../use/myteam.md) within the Viva Insights app in Teams.
-Managers who were assigned licenses for advanced insights prior to October 2021 can see the legacy manager insights in [the advanced insights app](https://workplaceanalytics.office.com).
+Managers who are assigned licenses can view their team's [group insights](../use/group-insights.md) in [My team](../use/myteam.md) within the Viva Insights app in Teams.

 ![Manager insights in advanced insights.](./images/manager-insights.png)